Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Full-Monte Den from Montenegro

 I read on the internet somewhere that baby wipes washed windows well.
 Tried it and though it is not like spring cleaning, it does a nice job, always keep a pack in car, and have used on computer screen, as I feel that if it is soft enough for a baby, then it should not hinder the computer screen.
-I have not had a problem.
-Hope this helps.

 Don't bother trying to make your own cleaner for your computer screen.
 All I do is take a soft cotton rag, dampen it with water, and run it over my screen.